slimtoolkit/slim/README.md

 If the project sounds interesting or if you found a bug see [`CONTRIBUTING.md`](https://github.com/docker-slim/docker-slim/blob/master/CONTRIBUTING.md) and submit a PR!

 ## DESIGN

+To learn more about the code take a look at this [interactive code diagram](https://app.codesee.io/maps/public/1cedd540-6451-11ec-a279-0572ca5abbdc) generated using [CodeSee](https://www.codesee.io) and watch the `DockerSlim Code` videos on ['YouTube'](https://www.youtube.com/channel/UCy7RHjJlaBhpCCbChrd8POA?sub_confirmation=1).

 ### CORE CONCEPTS